 No-one will ever again claim that it takes weeks to rework a timetable or add new functionality to an app or website.
-As we have already seen, Covid forced the industry to be at its most agile and that has seen the adoption of new working practises and technologies at a pace never before seen in the industry.
+As we have already seen, Covid forced the industry to be at its most agile and that has seen the adoption of new working practices and technologies at a pace never before seen in the industry.
 Indeed, in the space of 10 weeks, National Express West Midlands conducted six full reschedules of its entire network during England’s first national lockdown.

 Our team at Cityswift have witnessed this adoption of innovative techniques and technologies at close quarters.
 We worked with bus operators like National Express and the Go-Ahead Group to deploy new technological solutions that have helped them to enhance service performance, understand and anticipate changes in demand as well as create new tools to help passengers plan socially distanced journeys.

-“When Covid first hit and the lockdowns started and we saw ridership fall, the one thing that surprised me was how quick the response was,” our CEO Brian O’Rourke said during a panel discussion at last year’s Joe Wood Scheduler of the Year Award.
+“When Covid first hit and the lockdowns started and we saw passenger demand fall, the one thing that surprised me was how quick the response was,” our CEO Brian O’Rourke said during a panel discussion at last year’s Joe Wood Scheduler of the Year Award.
 “The speed that changes were able to be made, schedules were done and the innovations that went alongside it.
 I think it was massive and really important to see that the industry … can be nimble.”